byronwall/excel-vba-book/book/07 user forms and input/07-01 intro to UserForms.md

 Cons to using UserForms

 There are a number of alternatives to creating a UserForm that are worth considering before committing to UserForms for a specific application.
-Those alternatives and teh cons against UserForms include:
+Those alternatives and the cons against UserForms include:

-* Editing the code of a UserForm can be a bit of a nuisance because you have to flip between design adn code views
+* Editing the code of a UserForm can be a bit of a nuisance because you have to flip between design and code views
 * The InputBox provides a simple way to collect a number of different input types without needing to create your own form.
-For simple inputs (including Ranges), the InputBox is typically simpler adn more consistent across applications
+For simple inputs (including Ranges), the InputBox is typically simpler and more consistent across applications
 * Some types of inputs (including lists) can be easier to manage in a non-VBA context by using default Excel features.
-For example, you do not need a ListBox on a UserForm if you can put a Table somewhere in teh spreadsheet.
+For example, you do not need a ListBox on a UserForm if you can put a Table somewhere in the spreadsheet.
 * If you are trying to use some form of version control on your source code, UserForms are very difficult to manage and version.
 * If you want to provide buttons to perform an action, the Ribbon can be much more robust.
 Of course editing the Ribbon can be a different pain, and I've gone the other way on this point before.